MikeHopley/ftl-ships-guide/index.md

 ### Minor upgrades

 Engines-2 and engines-3 are useful and cheap.
-Fit them in when you can, but do not let them delay shield upgrades or stop you buying an important weapon.
+Fit them in when you can, but do not let them delay shield upgrades or stop you buying an early weapon or system.
 At 15 scrap, engines-3 competes with shields-3, and I think shields-3 is almost strictly better.

 Note that shields-4 is **much** better than early engine upgrades, because it also lets you farm crew skill against enemies that cannot hurt you.
 10% free evade is about 90 scrap value!

-Piloting-2 can be tempting when you’re visiting nebula beacons without a clone bay, for a [chance of a free weapon](http://ftl.wikia.com/wiki/Plasma_Storm_Incapacitated_Ships).
-But this is very luck-dependent.
+Piloting-2 can be tempting when you’re visiting nebula beacons without a clone bay, for a [chance of a free weapon](http://ftl.wikia.com/wiki/Plasma_Storm_Incapacitated_Ships); but this is very luck-dependent.
 That 20 scrap is better spent on shields-3.

 Never waste early-game scrap on luxury purchases like medbay-2, doors-2, or Scrap Recovery Arm.